ucb-dataj/2018/md/week11.md

 A few more observations:

 * The distinction between GEOGRAPHY and GEOMETRY [is fuzzy](https://postgis.net/docs/manual-2.1/using_postgis_dbmanagement.html#PostGIS_GeographyVSGeometry) but my general rule is that I use GEOMETRY until I get stuck and then I adjust.
-* I think it is important to think in terms of tables and to recognize that this data is all super accessible.
+* It is important to get used to thinking in terms of tables and to recognize that this data is all super accessible.
-* I think it is also important to get to a place where you can frame the question in front of you in a meaningful way.
+* It is important to get to a place where you can frame the question in front of you in a meaningful way.
 * The QGIS documentation is really bad.
 But the [PostGIS documentation](http://postgis.net/docs/manual-2.4/) is great.
 * Using the "the_geom" convention is optional but it will save you a lot of aggravation.